Skip to main content

 Modrall Sperling Law Firm

-Walter brings more than thirty-five years of experience providing representation, advice and counsel to businesses and individuals in their dealings with Native American tribes, nations, Pueblos, and other groups, and with public land management agencies, such as the U.S. Bureau of Land Management, the U.S. Forest Service and New Mexico State Land Office.
+Walter brings more than forty years of experience providing representation, advice and counsel to businesses and individuals in their dealings with Native American tribes, nations, Pueblos, and other groups, and with public land management agencies, such as the U.S. Bureau of Land Management, the U.S. Forest Service and New Mexico State Land Office.
 Walter’s practice is focused mainly on natural resources, energy and environmental law.

-Walter enjoys his family, hiking, skiing, and mountain bike riding that does not involve crashing on boulders.
+Walter enjoys his family, hiking, skiing, swimming, and mountain bike riding that does not involve crashing on boulders.

 Education